 Before law school, Kara was a program associate at National Advocates for Pregnant Women and a graduate intern at the National Organization for Women.
 Kara additionally holds a Bachelors of Arts in Philosophy with Departmental Honors from Seattle University and a Masters of Arts in Ethics & Society from Fordham University.

-Kara is a member of the New York Bar.
+Kara is a member of the New York Bar and the Florida Bar.